 This is a survey course which introduces the student to exceptionalities in children.
-Emphasis will be on an examination of the etiology, characteristics and needs of a wide range of children with ogy, characteristics and needs of a wide range of children with exceptionalities.
+Emphasis will be on an examination of the etiology, characteristics and needs of a wide range of children with exceptionalities.
 Issues of race, class and gender and how they affect children with exceptionalities will be examined.